 When buying or selling a home, one of the most important documents you will sign is the Offer to Purchase and Contract.
 This is a legally binding document that details the terms and conditions of the transaction, and also sets a fixed timeline for the closing.
 Often, the contract is on the bar form contract.
 Once this agreement is signed by the buyers and sellers, the property is considered “under contract” and the seller agrees to take the property off the market and to no longer receive offers from other prospective buyers.

 It is important for both buyers and sellers to understand the content within the agreement before signing.
-While your real estate agent can fill in the blanks on a bar form contract, it is always a good idea for to consult a real estate attorney prior to entering any contract for the purchase or sale of real property, particularly if either party wishes to include additional terms not part of the bar form contract.
+While your real estate agent can fill in the blanks on a bar form contract, it is always a good idea for to consult a real estate attorney in Monroe, NC prior to entering any contract for the purchase or sale of real property, particularly if either party wishes to include additional terms not part of the bar form contract.

 Generally, the Offer to Purchase and Contract will include the following details: